Prisca92/Project-4-final/README.md

                                 EVALUATION

 Key insights when evelautaing the Randomforest model's effectiveness in its classification task.

-    Model 1: Over all superior performance.

 Feature_Importance
 <img width="720" alt="Screenshot 2024-02-13 at 4 45 40 AM" src="https://github.com/Prisca92/Project-4-final/assets/140542648/877a6141-ebc6-4688-8149-846967a0c2db">